arielsilvestri/blog/_texts/delegitimizing-agency.md

 title: "Delegitimizing Agency: A Trans Woman's Meditation on Crypto"
 author: Ariel Silvestri
 date: 2022-04-25
-hook: Anti-trans and crypto voices sing similar tunes.
-This post provides examples and background so you can better identify and critique their harmful words.
+hook: Uncovering the similarities in the harmful viewpoints and tactics of anti-trans and pro-cryptocurrency individuals.
 permalink: /delegitimizing-agency/
 ---